-A 4-year-old Shoreham girl remained in critical condition Tuesday, a day after she and her mother were struck by a Suffolk County Transit bus in Middle Island, hospital officials said.
+The conditions of a Shoreham 4-year-old and her mother who were struck by a Suffolk County Transit bus in Middle Island on Monday are improving, a hospital spokesman said.

-The bus driver, Thomas Lowitt, 63, of Islip, was not injured, police said.
+The bus driver, Thomas Lowitt, 63, of Islip, was not injured, police said, and no charges had been filed against him.

-Police said the bus was traveling east on Route 25 when Lowitt made a left turn into a parking lot on Middle Country Road and struck the victims.
+Police said the bus was traveling east on Route 25 when Lowitt made a left turn into a parking lot on Middle Country Road and struck the Lees.